 One of the following occurs:

-A "backup successful" message appears.
-Click OK to dismiss the message.
+If a "backup successful" message appears, click OK to dismiss the message.

-A failure message appears.
-Restart the EFT Server service, then run the backup again.
+If a failure message appears, restart the EFT service, then run the backup again.

 To restore Server configuration

 Install and activate the product on the target system, if restoring to a different computer.

 After installation is complete, the New Administrator Connection wizard appears.
 You must configure the local connection (i.e., create the LocalHost Server object in the tree) before you can restore from backup.

 In the Connection wizard, leave This computer selected, and specify the Label for the local connection.
 By default, the label is LocalHost.
 Because LocalHost is a very common label, it is a good idea to change the label to something that is easily identifiable in error logs, reports, and remote connections.
 For example, GS_EFTS.
 You can label EFT anything you want; the EFT name is not dependent upon the computer name.